nuagetsu/VecRepV3/README.md

-# Message to new intern
-HELLO THERE THIS IS $JED$ HERE

-If you are looking at this me and Shih Ee have been working on this for 3 months!!!
-I heard that you are a math major that's 2 YEARS OLDER so you should make alot more progress

-(We are pre uni interns)

-If the project gets too hard do NOT give up

-You can ask the lovable dolt Aaron to guide you (he is very smart) Working alone sounds like a pain in the ass but if you feel stuck just remember it is normal and okay

-Hope you get some good results!

-Well met, Jed :D

  # VecRepV3
 Tools to convert images into vector representations in a vector space with specified properties

 This README serves as a general overview of what we are attempting to do and gives context to the code written.
-Specific instructions on how the code is structured and how to use it can be found in the documentation file
+Specific instructions on how the code is structured and how to use it can be found README files in src

 # Quickstart
 To use the code, run the VecRep.py file with your choice of image type, image filters, image product, and embedding type.